kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 if you attempt to access the element that was deleted without checking whether it EXISTS, an exception is thrown.
 Second, the COUNT method will return a value that is less than the collection’s maximum index value, which means the FOR ..
 LOOP will not process all elements in the collection.
-C H A P T E R  11

-  

-233
-Automating Routine Tasks
+# 11. Automating Routine Tasks
 Oracle provides methods to schedule one-time and recurring jobs within the database, which is beneficial when you want to automate repetitive tasks and run them at times when a DBA may not be available.
 This chapter provides recipes to help you get started scheduling jobs (especially PL/SQL jobs), capturing output, sending e-mail notifications, and keeping data in sync with other databases.

-11-1.
+## 11-1.
 Scheduling Recurring Jobs
 **Problem**
 You want to schedule a PL/SQL procedure to run at a fixed time or at fixed intervals.
 **Solution**